-Invoices shall be submitted simultaneously by the Auditor to the Clerk's office, attention Chris-Lacambra John A. Crawford or his designee, and to the Director of Administrative Services or his designee.
-Said invoices shall contain such detail as required by the Clerk and Director of Administrative Services to determine the percentage of completion in hours.
-A meeting shall occur prior to any work commencing to address the documentation to be required by the Clerk and County Administrator as to invoices.
-The meeting shall be with the Auditor, the Clerk or his designee, and the County Administrator or his designee.
+Invoices shall be submitted simultaneously by the Auditor to the Clerk's office, attention Clerk Deputy of Financial Services or designee, and to the Office of Management and Budget.
+Said invoices shall contain such detail as required by the Clerk and the Office of Management and Budget to determine the percentage of completion in hours.
+A meeting shall occur prior to any work commencing to address the documentation to be required by the Clerk and the Office of Management and Budget as to invoices.
+The meeting shall be with the Auditor, the Clerk or his designee, the County Manager or his/her designee, and the Office of Management and Budget.